jahovi/etherwrite-backend/Readme.md

 CSP_UPDATE_DELAY=5000

 TRS_UPDATE_DELAY=5000
+ETHERVIZ_MAX_STATUS_BLOCKS=12
 PADREG_UPDATE_DELAY=5000
-PADS_IGNORE =
+PADS_IGNORE=
 ```
 PADS_IGNORE can be filled with one or more names of pads, separated by commas.
-These will be ignored by EVA
+These will be ignored by EVA Services that are launched by the pad registry.

 ## Structure